-AEL is now in a position where it can bring back more information from substations and IED's.
+AEL is now in a position where it is bringing back more information from substations and IED's.
 It is envisaged that in 10 years time all of AEL's substations and a significant number of network reclosers will be automated and communicate to Washdyke.

-AEL will complete a project at Pareora and Pleasant Point in 2011 to install an SEL 2032 station communications processor to allow connection of the SEL relays with SCADA at Washdyke via a new digital radio system.
+AEL will complete a project at Pareora and Pleasant Point in 2012 to install an SEL 2032 station communications processor to allow connection of the SEL relays with SCADA at Washdyke via a new digital radio system installed in 2011/12.